 Speech and Language Therapy Degree

-Background and experienceFeelings matter counselling Service - Integrative Therapist - 3 yearsWellbeing and Recovery College, West London NHS Trust - Student support Officer - 3 yearsBody and Soul charity - You are not alone programme - Volunteer outreach - 2 years
+Background and experienceFeelings matter counselling Service - Integrative Therapist - 3 yearsWellbeing and Recovery College, NHS Trust - Student Support Officer and Trainer - 3 yearsBody and Soul charity - You are not alone programme - Volunteer outreach - 2 years

 © Rita Mazzucchelli.
 All rights reserved.